Our Eat Drink Play contributors reveal their favourite BYO restaurants.

 Fatima’s Lebanese Restaurant goes back to delicious basics, with hummus (arguably some of the best in Sydney), kafta, lady fingers, cabbage rolls, vine leaves and more.
 Make sure you come hungry, as dishes are generously portioned as well as very affordable.
 Bring along your favourite bottle, and relish in no corkage fees!

 Fatima’s Lebanese Restaurant, 294 – 296 Cleveland St, Surry Hills

 This Surry Hills institution is well known for its spice laden and aromatic Thai menu.
 With BYO and no corkage fee, team your favourite tipple with crispy pork belly, Massaman curry, pad thai…this list goes on.
 It’s important to keep in mind though that they don’t take reservations, so make sure you plan ahead to avoid waiting too long for a table.

 While you might typically associate BYO with cheap and cheerful restaurants, Otto in Woolloomooloo is proving that you can bring your favourite vino along to a fine dining restaurant.
 Groups of 8 people or more are able to opt for the super luxe BYO group share menu.
-Served family style in the centre of the table, the menu is $89pp including BYO and service charge.
-Readers take note!
-This deal is only available until 30th June 2018.
+Served family style in the centre of the table, the menu is $95pp including BYO and service charge.
+Only wine and champagne allowed.
+Note: only available until June 2019!

 Otto, Area 8, 6 Cowper Wharf Road, Woolloomooloo 2000, 02 9368 7488, Open: Mon- Sun 12pm- 10pm